Training Module

 Learning outcomes

-Design a policy hierarchy that distinguishes corporate/group, system, and topic policies and defines clear applicability boundaries
+Design a policy hierarchy that distinguishes different policy levels while defining clear applicability boundaries

-Draft clear, testable policy statements that express intent and requirements without turning into procedures
+Draft clear and testable policy statements that express management intent without turning into detailed procedures

-Define policy lifecycle roles and approval responsibilities that are workable and auditable
+Define workable policy lifecycle roles and approval responsibilities that meet auditable governance expectations

-Operate policy lifecycle control for creation, change, periodic review, retirement, and version traceability
+Operate lifecycle controls for the creation, periodic review, and retirement of policies with full version traceability

-Manage policy exceptions and deviations with structured decision records and renewal/closure rules
+Manage policy exceptions and deviations using structured decision records and defined renewal rules

-Harmonise group-wide policies across multiple entities while allowing controlled, justified local variation
+Harmonise group-wide policies across multiple entities while allowing for controlled and justified local variation

-Apply structured, AI-assisted consistency checks to identify duplicates, conflicts, and outdated wording
+Apply structured checks to identify duplicates, conflicts, and outdated wording within the policy set

 Learning materials